Orinoco Crocodile Facts

 Orinoco Crocodile Distribution, Habitat, and Ecology

-More precisely, given the title for the reptile, it appears within the confines of the Orinoco River Basin.
+More precisely, given the title for the reptile, the remarkable animal appears within the confines of the Orinoco River Basin.
 Presently, it’s only confirmed inside the borders of Colombia and Venezuela.
 Evidence indicates that it once appeared across a significantly greater range.

-This incredible reptile evolved very specific preferences regarding its choice of habitat.
-This principally consists of quiet lagoons within its zone of habitation.
-Scattered individuals do, however, sometimess appear in seasonal freshwater rivers in the same region.
+This incredible reptile additionally evolved very specific preferences regarding its choice of habitat.
+This principally consists of various quiet lagoons within its zone of habitation.
+Scattered individuals do, however, sometimess appear in seasonal freshwater rivers located within the same region.

-Based on evidence, though, many experts believe it once inhabited other ecosystems, as well.
+Based on evidence, though, many experts presently believe that it once inhabited numerous other ecosystems, as well.
 Those consisted of various riparian habitats.
-These included such diverse types as the waters of tropical forests to the rivers present at the foothills of the Andes.
+These included such diverse types as the waters of tropical forests to the rivers present at the foothills of the mighty Andes.

-Just as with its relatives, the Orinoco Crocodile evolved as carnivorous in nature.
+Just as with its many relatives across the globe, the Orinoco Crocodile evolved as carnivorous in nature.
 Few studies exist of its exact habits in this regard, however.
 The scant evidence currently available to researchers indicates that the majority of its diet consists of various large fish.

-It also appears to be an opportunistic hunter, though.
-Thus, virtually any prey that comes within reach becomes a potential meal for the predator.
-Other known victims to its appetite include birds, mammals, such as monkeys and deer, invertebrates, and other reptiles.
+It also appears to be an entirely opportunistic hunter, though.
+Thus, virtually any living creature that comes within reach becomes a potential meal for the predator.
+Other known victims to its appetite include birds, mammals, such as monkeys and deer, invertebrates, and even other reptiles.

-Mating occurs during the dry season.
+Mating for this species occurs during the dry season.
 At this time, they excavate burrows in the riverbanks.
-An average clutch of eggs numbers 40, with incubation averaging about 3 months.
-While undetermined for certain, an average lifespan in the wild is though to equal 70-80 years.
+An average clutch of eggs numbers 40, with their incubation averaging about 3 months.
+While still undetermined for certain, an average lifespan in the wild is though to equal 70-80 years.

 Species Sharing Its Range